Cornelius throws 5 TDs in 1st start; Oklahoma St. rolls

 THE TAKEAWAY

 Missouri State: The Bears weren’t expected to be competitive in this game — they were coming off a 3-8 season and were picked to finish ninth in the Missouri Valley Football Conference, a 10-team Football Championship Subdivision league.
-They were overwhelmed early but improved after the first quarter.
+They were clearly overmatched, though they played better after the first quarter.

 Oklahoma State: The Cowboys simply overpowered the Bears.
 They ran on 55 of their 92 plays, and most of their passes were short, high-percentage throws.
 It’s still unclear if Oklahoma State can throw the ball deep down the field effectively.